Qiudy11/alx-system_engineering-devops/0x00-shell_basics/README.md

-$(mkdir /tmp/holberton/) : A script that creates a directory named holberton in the /tmp/ directory move the file betty from /tmp/ to /tmp/holberton : $(mv /tmp/betty /tmp/holberton/) Delete the file betty in /tmp/holberton : $(rm /tmp/holberton/betty)
+$(mkdir /tmp/holberton/) : A script that creates a directory named holberton in the /tmp/ directory move the file betty from /tmp/ to /tmp/holberton : $(mv /tmp/betty /tmp/holberton/) Delete the file betty in /tmp/holberton : $(rm /tmp/holberton/betty) Delete the directory holberton that is in the /tmp directory : $(rmdir /tmp/holberton/)